-The Company has entered into a lease arrangement for its hotel buildings and FFEs, accounted under Investment properties.
+The Company has entered into a lease arrangement for its hotel buildings and furniture, fittings and equipments, accounted under Investment properties.
 The investment properties are leased for a period of 20 years and includes clauses to enable periodic upward revision of the rental charge every 3 years based on the Consumer Price Index (CPI) but shall not exceed 15% of the rent payable.
 The first periodic upward revision of the rental charge was effective as from 1st July 2018.